-VermisTerra tea normally has a stinky manure smell.
+VermisTerra Tea normally has a slight odor that may be unpleasant to some.
 This is common in organic soil amendments (think fish emulsion, manures), they are alive and food for plants as they break down.
-The tea is more fast acting and plants perk up within hours, it also releases any locked up nutrients in your soil.
+The Tea is more fast acting and plants perk up within hours, it also releases any locked up nutrients in your soil.
 Most farmers and gardeners get used to the smell- it does dissipate after the tea dries.

 The earthworm castings are a perfect pH for all plants at any age.
 They are especially beneficial for seed starting and transplants.
 The earthworm castings contain humic acid and natural growth hormones that help with fertility, seed germination, and can reduce transplant stress.
 Many nurseries add our earthworm castings into the planting hole to help protect the roots and increase survival rates.

 VermisTerra tea should not be used directly on seeds.
 You can condition the soil with the tea, before hand, then plant the seeds after a couple of days.
 Feed VermisTerra tea after seeds have germinated and grown their first leaf.
 Start with a lower ratio for young seedlings (about half the normal rate).